Abel-Slk/conFusion-React_client_for_Express/README.md

 The website supports logging in, which enables users to add comments to the dishes in the menu, as well as add dishes to their personal list of favorites.

-See the screenshots folder both frontend and backend screens.
+See the screenshots folder for both frontend and backend screens.

 # Frontend
 Implemented as a single page React app.
 Navigation is done via React Router.
 Application state is managed by Redux.